Parenting toddlers is one of the hardest jobs! These tips including do’s and don’ts from a practical and spiritual perspective will help.

 Yes, he may cry at first, but it won’t hurt him to learn that sometimes we have to sit still or stay in one place.
 More on room time here.

 Unless your child is hurting someone, let her throw a tantrum.
 Ignore it.
 Walk away.
 Do some dishes.
-Whatever you do, don’t try and problem solve it.
+Whatever you do, don’t try to problem solve it.
 Tantrums don’t dignify a response.
-And this is applicable to any age.
+And this applies to any age.

 Be patient.
 Parenting toddlers takes a LOT of consistency.
 Don’t expect perfection.
 In fact, your toddler is probably better at obeying than you think.
 If you feel discouraged, get a sheet of paper and make tallies for the number of times he obeys each day vs. the number of times he doesn’t.
 You’ll be surprised at how many times he actually does obey.
 Look for progress, not perfection.
 That’s your goal in this phase.

 It can be hard to find parenting books with specifics for dealing with toddlers.
-So often they are geared toward older kids or they are simply too generic to be of help.
-My favorite practical book for this stage is On Becoming Toddlerwise.
+So often they are geared toward older kids, or they are simply too generic to be of help.
+My favorite practical book for this stage is On Becoming Toddler Wise, and On Becoming Preschool Wise for the preschool years.
 I also love Mom’s Notes by Carla Link.
 Both are full of very practical advice for specific situations that arise in toddlerhood.
+Don’t Make Me Count to Three is so encouraging and equipping in the early years.
 In addition, Chronicles of a Babywise Mom is an excellent online resource for practical ways to help your toddler.

 Do you have tips for parenting toddlers?
 Burning questions that I didn’t answer?
 Please share!